sampathkumararpula/BigData_project/README.md

 We ran wordcount on the extracted "urls" and "hashtags" on hadoop using the  command
-$ bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.8.1.jar wordcount /ska/input.txt /ska/hadoopoutput
-After I run this file. we got two files Success file and the output file, the same is uploaded in the repository as "part-r-00000"
+$ bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.8.1.jar wordcount /ska/input.txt /ska/hadoopoutput. we got two files Success file and the output file, the same is uploaded in the repository as "part-r-00000"

 **Execution in  Spark**